thejhh/node-em/README.md

 ### URL

-You can create URL instances by calling `URL.create(path)` or `new URL(path)`.
-However `URL.create()` is smarter and will only create new objects when it must.
-For example when called with another URL object it will return it directly since URL objects are immutable and cannot be changed.
+You can create instances of `URL` by calling `URL.create(path)` or `new URL(path)`.

+However `URL.create()` will only create new objects when it must.
+For example when called with another `URL` instance it will return it directly since all `URL` objects are immutable and cannot be changed.

-Each URL method returns an URL object, so you can chain its
+Each method of `URL` returns an another URL object so you can chain its
 methods:

 ```javascript